Cuncolim Revolt: Portuguese retaliation and aftermath

 The captain-major of Rachol in charge of the Portuguese Army garrison at the (now extinct) Assolna Fort, Gomes Eanes de Figueiredo, was determined to punish those responsible for the deaths of the victims.
-Hence the Portuguese army raided and destroyed orchards and fields surrounding the village.
+Consequently, the Portuguese army raided and destroyed orchards and fields surrounding the village.

-The Hindu chieftains of Cuncolim, who had led the massacre, were then summoned to the Assolna fort situated on the banks of the River Sal.
-(The Church of Regina Martyrum, built in memory of the martyred Christians, now stands at this location.)
+The Hindu chieftains of Cuncolim, who had led the massacre, were then summoned to the Assolna fort situated on the banks of the River Sal (the Church of Regina Martyrum, built in memory of the martyred Christians, now stands at this location).
 Charged with treason, sixteen of them were sentenced to death by the Portuguese authorities.
 One escaped execution by jumping into the Assolna River through a toilet hole and fleeing to distant Karwar.

 Following the execution of their leaders, the Hindu landlords of Cuncolim and neighbouring villages (Velim, Assolna, Ambelim and Veroda) rebelled by refusing to pay taxes on the produce generated from their fields and orchards to the Portuguese government.
 As a result, their lands were confiscated by the Portuguese Crown and entrusted to the Condado of the Marquis of Fronteira in 1585.
 Most of Cuncolim's villagers converted to Christianity in the years following the massacre.
 The Church of Nossa Senhora de Saúde was constructed by the Portuguese at the site of the massacre.
 The conversion of almost all of the villagers to Christianity forced the few remaining Hindus in Cuncolim to move their places of worship.
 The temple of the goddess Shantadurga Cuncolikarian was moved to the neighboring village of Fatorpa to the south.